vincentarelbundock/Rdatasets/doc/DAAG/rst/nsw74demo.rst

    .. rubric:: Description
       :name: description

-   This data frame contains 445 rows and 10 columns.
-These data are from an investigation of the effect of training on changes, between 1974-1975 and 1978, in the earnings of individuals who had experienced employment difficulties Data are for the male experimental control and treatment groups.
+   This ``nsw74demo`` data frame, with 445 rows and 10 columns, is the subset of the ``nswdemo`` dataset for which 1974 earnings are available.
+Data are for the male experimental control and treatment groups, in an investigation of the effect of training on changes, between 1974-1975 and 1978, in the earnings of individuals who had experienced employment difficulties.

+   Likewise, ``nsw74psid1`` (2675 rows) is the subset of the ``nswpsid1`` data, and ``nsw74psid3`` (313 rows) is the subset of the ``nswpsid3`` data, for which 1974 income is available.
+NB, also, the ``nsw74psidA`` data set.

    .. rubric:: Usage
       :name: usage

    ::

-      nsw74demo
+        data(nsw74demo)
+        data(nsw74psid1)
+        data(nsw74psid3)
+        data(nsw74psidA)

    .. rubric:: Format
       :name: format

-   This data frame contains the following columns:
+   Columns are:

    trt
       a numeric vector identifying the study in which the subjects were